myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-24T21:47:52.677Z
+>
+> The brand name #Pebble is as bad as T2.
+Even if we search for "T2" or "Pebble", not only news articles but even pebble.is does not appear at the top of the list

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-24T21:29:23.378Z
+>
+> There is no mention of open source or rebranding, but I'm curious about "our next steps" in this post

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-24T21:17:30.746Z
+>
+> Guys look at this, #Pebble will be shutting down

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-23T09:45:08.039Z
 >
 > When the OS update started without my permission